microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 - When the focus is on the control, the screen reader will announce "pager".
 - When the focus is on the previous or next button the screen reader will announce "first page", "last page", "next page", or "previous page".
   - If the buttons have text properties set by the developer, the screen reader will announce that text instead of the default announcement.
-- When the focus is on an indicator button, the screen reader will announce "page x of y".
+- When the focus is on a pip, the screen reader will announce "page x of y".
+- When the pip is selected, the screen reader will announce "page x of y selected".

 # Open Questions
-- Should functionality for wizard/step-like UX be supported by PipsPager?
-  - The pager is cognizant of the pages it has passed and the pages to come and there is specific styling applied to this.
-- Should the on edge navigational buttons appear as disabled or hidden?
-- Do the navigational buttons need a Command property?
+- How can we optimize for touch input at this form factor?
+  - Relatedly, would the PipsPager benefit from a 'Standard' visualization where the pips and navigational buttons increase in size and are touch accessible by default.
+- Should selection follow focus in keyboard and Gamepad input?